bluesky/bluesky/doc/source/multi_run_plans.rst

 (simply by opening another run before closing currently executed run) or externally (e.g. by triggering a suspender and causing execution of pre- or post-plan).
-This tutorial includes a brief explanation of the new Bluesky features for supporting multi-run plans and several examples that demonstrates the implementation of the plans that contain sequential, nested and recursive runs.
+This tutorial includes a brief explanation of the new Bluesky features for supporting multi-run plans and several examples that demonstrate the implementation of plans that contain sequential, nested and recursive runs.

 Definition of a 'Run'